Countly/countly-sdk-documentation/java/next.md

 <h2 id="h_01HABV0K6C0RVYQ6JWPQ2EXR55">Retrieving Current Device ID</h2>
 <p>
   You may want to see what device id and device id type Countly is assigning for the specific device.
 For that, you may use the following calls.
-(Current device id types are 'DEVELOPER_SUPPLIED', 'SDK_GENERATED')
+Current device id types are 'DEVELOPER_SUPPLIED', 'SDK_GENERATED'.
 </p>
 <pre><code class="java hljs">Countly.instance().deviceId().getID() // will return String
 Countly.instance().deviceId().getType() // will return DeviceIdType enum</code></pre>